Knowing when to use flexible metal products can be tricky. Let us help guide you through the decision making process.

 - TEMPERATURE EXTREMES.
 If either the temperature of the media going through the hose or the surrounding atmospheric temperature is very cold or hot, metal may be the only material that can withstand such temperature extremes.

 - CHEMICAL COMPATIBILITY.
 Metal hose can handle a wider variety of chemicals than most other hose types.
 If the hose will be exposed to aggressive chemicals (either internally or externally}, metal hose should be considered.
+Here is a great resource to check chemical compatibility.

 - PERMEATION CONCERNS.
 Non-metal hose is susceptible to gas permeation through the hose wall and into the atmosphere.
 Metal hose, on the other hand, does not allow permeation.
 If containing the gases inside the hose is important, metal hose may be required.